 Fine but what did they eliminate from the curriculum because the brain and

-student willingness is fixed over extended period?
+student willingness is fixed ?
 That's why programs that

-measured well but eventially accomplish little academic improvement.
+measured well but eventually accomplish little academic improvement.
 Is it

 voluntary magnet program or did they just choose districts?
 Are all students,